2color/homelab-ansible/README.md

-# Homelab Setup Guide
+# Homelab Ansible Infrastructure Automation

-A complete homelab infrastructure setup using Ansible automation for an HP EliteDesk 800 G4 Mini server.
-This repository contains everything you need to deploy a Docker-based homelab with media services, monitoring, and remote access.
+A complete homelab infrastructure setup using Ansible automation designed for an HP EliteDesk 800 G4 Mini server, but applicable to almost any equivalent hardware.
+This repository contains everything you need to deploy an Ubuntu-Server-Docker-based homelab with media services, monitoring, and remote access.

 - [What's Included](#whats-included)
   - [Core Services](#core-services)